fastoch/Multi-Cloud-Architecture/TUTORIAL.md

 Your app doesn't even know that this translation happened.
 From its perspective, it authenticated once and got the data.
 And the same application using the same Control Plane identity can now access other services from other cloud providers.
-The main advantage is that your app doesn't have to embed cloud-specific secrets.
+Your app doesn't have to embed cloud-specific secrets.
 Control Plane maps your app's UCI to the right cloud credentials behind the scenes.

 ## 2. Service Composition across Clouds